oracle/rwloadsim/docs/INSTALL.md

 For all users that are going to use rwloadsim, the following environment variables must be configured:

- * PATH must include the bin directory of your download/clone/installation of rwloadsim and must includethe directory with sqlplus and other executables (either $ORACLE_HOME/bin or your instant client directory).
+ * PATH must include the bin directory of your download/clone/installation of rwloadsim and must include the directory with sqlplus and other executables (either $ORACLE_HOME/bin or your instant client directory).
  * ORACLE_HOME must be set if you are using a full client.
  * LD_LIBRARY_PATH must include the directory of your client install that contains libclntsh.so.